acurwen/System-Information/README.md

 ## Purpose:

-For this project, I am tasked with creating a user-friendly script that can be run from the terminal for a user to easily get important system information, such as public & private IP addresses, who the current user is, information on CPU and Memory, as well as the Top % Processes for both Memory and CPU, and information on network connectivity based on an URL or IP address.
+I created a user-friendly script that can be run from the terminal for a user to easily get important system information, such as public & private IP addresses, who the current user is, information on CPU and Memory, as well as the Top % Processes for both Memory and CPU, and information on network connectivity based on an URL or IP address.

 ## Initial Structure of Script: